unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 ## Register your app service

-1. In your browser, open the [Microsoft Azure portal](https://portal.azure.com/), and go to All Services > Identity > App Registrations.
+1. In a web browser, open the [Microsoft Azure portal](https://portal.azure.com/), and click on the top left menu button and then select *All Services* and search for 'App registrations' and select it.
 2. Select New registration, and enter a meaningful name.
 3. Select an account type from the options displayed.